bdb112/pyfusion/README.rst

 Most recent update:

 Version 0.86 beta
+ * more implementation of the smarter way (ECH, Main, Trim) - in W7X/fetch.py - now all those three work for op1.1 and 1.2a (with one or two exceptions), but timebase funny on multi-diag plots of ECH

+ * data/base.py - return None for an inacessible channel, unless DEBUG>2
+ * some more fixes above - version is the same

  * incorporate lukas' py3 changes - but the signalexpr fix is not yet carefully tested
  * many other small py3 fixes